AJ23233/Generate_Documents/README.md

 i.e. The user can create documents in bulk as per requirements

 ## Pre-Requisites :
+> OS should be having Python3 installed

 > The user needs to create his customized template using the guide, Which can be dowloaded using the API

-> OS should be Windows having Python3 installed

 ## Tech stack :
 > OS used : Linux (Ubuntu) | Windows